 Advanced Placement Literature and Composition provides students the opportunity to read, write, think, and speak extensively and effectively about major works of imaginative literature written in English.
-A selection of classics and some less well-known works by American and British authors, poets, and playwrights, as well as texts by other writers around the English-speaking world, are featured.
-This course's intent is to help students become strategic and empowered close-readers of a broad range of literary genres, skillful writers and speakers who can persuasively convey their understandings of text and its significance, and committed critical and creative thinkers who passionately pursue "truth" and meaning in literature and life.
-Much of the thinking done in the course is focused on the topics of storytelling, trauma, and transformation.
+This course's intent is to help students become strategic and empowered close-readers of a broad range of literary genres, skillful writers and speakers who can persuasively convey their understandings of text and its significance, and committed critical and creative thinkers who passionately pursue meaning in literature and life.
+Much of the course is focused on the complex relationships between storytelling, identity, and transformation.
 Students are asked to engage in consideration of how the ability to articulate, reflect on, and curate one's past experiences through language becomes a mode of self-empowerment and a source of rebirth or healing.
-These are poignant subjects for high school students who are poised at the onset of their independent lives and who are seeking to actively define their own dreams, identities and narratives in a complex world.
-It is our hope that the course content will help students develop the abilities to analyze, evaluate, articulate, and critique the variety of ways that stories and language shape their definitions of selfhood.
+NOTE: Students enrolled in AP Literature & Composition have the option to earn 4 credits of college credit through Saint Michael's College via the VT Dual Enrollment Program.
+Interested students should see their school counselor for details.